WEEKEND WITH GOD AND NATURE

 So there I was in Singapore.
 Upon arriving Changi aiport, I felt like the airport feels like its has grown old with me - grey, signs of ageing, feel old somehow but I also get to see new and younger version of Singapore like the Jewel but I could seem to connect with it.
 My first day in Singapore was an exhausting day.
 Headed to the agency office, met up with my friend, went back to the agency office, went to HR for signing of papers while dragging my heavy luggage and going around a mall to find a telecom to fix my sim & finding the exit for taxi stand while carrying my heavy luggage in escalators.
 I finally just rode a bus and search for the temporary HBD room I will stay at.
 I was exhausted to death and somehow that exhaustion and sleepiness carried on up until I started my work in March 25.

 I was temporarily assigned in a sister hospital, shadowing different departments.
 I was the only junior doctor for Palliative Medicine in the new hospital.
 By April we moved to the new hospital.
 It was such a beautiful new huge hospital.
 I was filled with optimism and excitement to start a new.
 By 2nd week of April, I dive head on to my new role.
 I was like fish out of water, confused on my new responsibilities and overwhelmed with the new experience of working in a hospital setting and not a clinic (polyclinic).
 On top of it, I was also an addition manpower for Rehabilitation Medicine and General Medicine.
 The expectations and overwhelming responsibilities as well as my seniors questioning my medical knowledge, bombarding me with medical questions like I was medical intern had me in bundle of nerves, anxiety and extreme low mood, which made me doubt my capabilities.
 I was exhausted, missing my family so much - I don’t have the time to videocall them, anxious, depressed and helpless.
 I was feeling guilty for not being there for my kids but I also lack the energy to do other things but my work.
 I have worked in many new places, in different roles, different work cultures and I did fine, even excellently if I say so myself.
 But in the new workplace, I struggling.
 Every day my guilt for not being there for my kids increased, missing there so much becoming more unbearable and my anxiety towards my work is coming more pathological.
 I tried to talk myself to try harder or even reach until December 2024 or at least finish my contract.
 It was difficult to give up a high paying job and the opportunity to work again in Singapore.
 I was tagging in a full 24 hrs duty call for General Medicine and I could foresee that I couldn’t do this long term.
 It felt like I was in a residency training that I didn’t like.
 My body was exhausted and I couldn’t keep up with young doctors.
 I wanted to sneak out and rest in the oncall room because I was so damn tired.
 I was thinking I am too old for this (I am 44) and I blame possible perimenopause hormones.
 I said if I want to go into residency again it would be a specialisation I like.
-July 204, I informed my senior doctor and the head of the department that I am resigning.
-I decided that my last day of work to be on August 25, 2024 - 5 months of working again in Singapore.
+By July 20, I informed my senior doctor and the head of the department that I am resigning.
+I decided that my last day of work to be on August 25, 2024 - 5 months of working (again) in Singapore.
 I decided that my chapter in Singapore is officially closed.
 Other junior doctors call me brave for resigning, they would have wanted to do the same but their life circumstance prevents them otherwise.
 Some people at work still enticing me to give the hospital another chance - maybe change of department or take a vacation in Philipines & come back.
 My seniors would approve of my decision because they believe mothers should be with their children and they couldn’t imagine being away from their kids too for a long time.

 I officially resigned in August 25, 2024.
 I went to this cafe shop near the sister hospital that I initially was assigned at first.
 I felt a wave of relief and freedom when I was out of that work situation.
 It was not for me - not that it was a bad place, not that people where mean to me - on the contrary there were all so nice to me - but I know I shouldn’t stay longer there.
 I learned a lot from my short stay there - having a glimpse of Palliative Medicine (some aspects of it which made me fell in love with it, some not so much), learning management of Palliative Care and learning a lot about myself - what I can do and what I can tolerate.
 I rode a plane back to my hometown in the Philippines by September 1, 2024 - ready to be with my family who I really missed and to pursue something that I have long have been interested in…..